 - SOFTWARE refers to a collection of one or more computer programs or microprograms in either source code (programming statements) or object code (machine-readable instructions).

 As you go through these questions, you may have additional questions of your own.
-If so, please contact Scott Fong, Research Administration and Compliance, email@example.com, 643-7631.
+If so, please contact Alaisha Hellman (firstname.lastname@example.org, 643-2836) or Patrick Schlesinger (email@example.com, 642-2866) in the Research Administration and Compliance Office with questions.

 The link at the bottom of each page will return you to this "starting point."
 The "Back" button on your browser will return you to the immediately preceding question.